Elemiel-K/Opencore-T470s/README.md

 4. Cardreader @ usb 3.0 speeds
 5. USB type A ports with USB 3.0 and USB 2.0 support
 6. TB3 (Alpine Ridge)/USB type C works.
 However the ports have only been tested with standard USB 3.0 devices, since I do not posess any working TB3/USB3.1 devices and therefore cannot test.
+7. HDMI output is quirky, it works but settings have to be tuned.

 ### Untested

 1. BT/Wifi - My card is on order and I will update the system with appropriate Kexts once it is delivered.
 2. WWAN
 3. Smart Card Reader
+4. Audio over HDMI

 **Note on Keyboard Shortcuts**